The Mystery Behind FHIR In Healthcare Data Sharing

-FHIR for data sharing: When clinical framework exposes information to regular normalized APIs, it empowers other clinical frameworks, applications, to relate to a standard interface, regardless of which provider they use to retrieve the data.
+FHIR for data sharing: When a clinical framework exposes information to regular normalized APIs, it empowers other clinical frameworks, and applications, to relate to a standard interface, regardless of which provider they use to retrieve the data.
 This is autonomous of whether the buyer application is inner or outer to the medical care entertainer.
-This is independent of whether the consumer application is internal or external to the health care actor.
+This is independent of whether the consumer application is internal or external to the healthcare actor.

 FHIR Adoption Rate For Data Sharing